Badgerati/Pode.Web/README.md

 ## Libraries

 The Pode.Web templates are built using [Bootstrap](https://getbootstrap.com), [jQuery](https://jquery.com), [Feather icons](https://feathericons.com), [Chart.js](https://www.chartjs.org), and [Highlight.js](https://github.com/highlightjs/highlight.js).

-At present these are loaded using the jsDelivr CDN.

 > Note: where a `-Icon` parameter is available, refer to [Feather icons](https://feathericons.com) for names